polylymer/HGLaborKitAPI2.0/readme.md

-Perform this command after each change so you have the latest maven dependency
+Perform this commands after each change so you have the latest maven dependency

-**mvn clean install**
+`./gradlew generatePomFileForMavenPublication`

+`./gradlew publishMavenPublicationToMavenLocal`

+`./gradlew publishToMavenLocal`

-**PLEASE SUBMIT ONLY PULLREQUESTS**
+**PLEASE SUBMIT ONLY PULL REQUESTS**